DocRock3r/USE/ReadMe.md

 # Ubuntu Server Essentials
-A collection of scripts intended to simplify setting up and maintianing an Ubuntu server
+A collection of scripts and tutorials intended to simplify setting up and maintianing an Ubuntu server

 ## Scripts
 [All In One](Scripts/USE-AIO.sh) - All USE scripts combined together with a menu for selecting which one to run